rsmp-nordic/rsmp_core/rst/rsmp.rst

 Transport between sites
 ^^^^^^^^^^^^^^^^^^^^^^^

+One site acts as leader and the other one as a follower.

+* The leader site initiates the connection to the following site.
-One site acts as socket server and waits for the other site to connect.
-If the communication were to fail it is the connecting site’s responsibility to reconnect.
+* The follower sites implements a socket server and waits for the leader site to connect.
+* If the communication were to fail it is the follower site’s responsibility to reconnect.

-.. _basicstructure:

 .. _basic_structure: